 Download the Honey add-on extension to your Chrome browser to instantly begin saving money.
 It automatically applies coupon codes during checkout at any online retailer.
 Woohoo!

 Save money on Amazon with CamelCamelCamel

 Here's another money-saving tip: If you use Amazon a lot, make sure you start taking advantage of a website called camelcamelcamel.com.
-Like, right now.
 It tracks products for you and alerts you when prices drop.
 It's also a great way to check whether something that's on sale is actually a good price or whether it's been cheaper before.

 Convert YouTube videos to GIFs

 Want to convert any YouTube video into a GIF?
 Just add gif before youtube in the URL link in your address bar.
 Here's an example:

 Original video - www.youtube.com/watch?v=_OVg8uov78I

 See if your email is involved in a data breach